defensivepatent/model-defensive-patent/README.md

 ### Contact ###

-For more information, visit [our website](http://defensivepatentlicense.com/) or feel free to drop us a line directly at defensivepatent AT gmail DOT com.
-Also check us out [Facebook](https://www.facebook.com/DefensivePatent/) and [Twitter](https://twitter.com/#!/defensivepatent) for the latest.
+For more information, visit [our website](http://defensivepatentlicense.com/) or feel free to drop us a line directly at [defensivepatent@gmail.com](mailto:defensivepatent@gmail.com).
+Also check us out on [Facebook](https://www.facebook.com/DefensivePatent/) and [Twitter](https://twitter.com/#!/defensivepatent) for the latest.